The media is continuing its frenetic coverage of the two big hair loss cure related news items from a month ago:

 Both the above are well ahead of Stemson and the Angela Christiano/Columbia University team when it comes to timeline of product release.
 In fact, Dr. Tsuji has stated his goal is to release his hair multiplication treatment by the end of 2020.
 Shiseido is aiming for a worst case 2022 product release.

-Note that are also many other researchers and companies working on realizing a cure for baldness.
+Note that are also many other researchers and companies working on a cure or better treatment for baldness.

 Cure for Baldness Less than 10 Years Away